 Jake Robertson

-I'm a PhD student fascinated about the legal, ethical, and technical intersections of AI and society.
-Currently working on algorithmic fairness, Causal ML, Prior-Fitted Networks (PFNS), and soon to be LLMs.
-Check out my work below!
+I'm a PhD student at the ELLIS Institute Tübingen working at the legal, ethical, and technical intersections of AI and society.
+Currently working on algorithmic fairness, causal machine learning, and prior-data-fitted networks (PFNs).
+Check out my CV and work below!

 Featured Work